ntop/n2n/doc/Hacking.md

-The supernode never forwards REGISTER messages because the public socket seen by the supervisor for some edge (eg. A) may be different to the socket seen by another edge due to the actions of symmetric NAT (alocating a new public socket for the new outbound UDP "connection").
+The supernode never forwards REGISTER messages because the public socket seen by the supervisor for some edge (eg. A) may be different to the socket seen by another edge due to the actions of symmetric NAT (allocating a new public socket for the new outbound UDP "connection").

 ## Edge Resgitration Design Ammendments (starting from 2008-04-10)